NBISweden/excelerate-scRNAseq/README.md

 27-05-2019 - 29.05.2019

 ### Location
 The event is organised at the CSC Training Facilities located in the premises of CSC at Keilaranta 14, Espoo, Finland.
 The best way to reach us is by public transportation; more detailed travel tips are available [here](https://www.csc.fi/how-to-reach-us).

 ### Prerequisities
 In order to participate in this course you should have prior experience in using R.

+### Learning objectives
+After this course you will be able to:
+- use a range of bioinformatics tools to analyze single cell RNA-seq data
+- discuss a variety of aspects of single cell RNA-seq data analysis
+- understand the advantages and limitations of single cell RNA-seq data analysis

 ## Programme
 ### Monday 27.5.2019